JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 # Summary

-Geoscientific data exists in wide different variety of formats.
-Yet, to make a consistent interpretation of a certain region, it is often helpful to jointly visualize all this data using the same coordinates, and compare, for example seismic tomography, surface geology, Moho depth, Earthquake locations and GPS surface velocities.
+Geoscientific data exists in wide variety of different formats.
+Yet, to make a consistent interpretation of a certain region, it is often helpful to jointly visualise all this data using the same coordinates, and compare, for example seismic tomography, surface geology, Moho depth, Earthquake locations, and GPS surface velocities.
 If one wishes to create mechanical or thermo-mechanical numerical models of the region, creating an input model that honors these  constraints is helpful.
-And since most numerical codes work in cartesian boxes, it is helpful to have tools to project the data from geographic to cartesian coordinates.
+And since most numerical codes work in Cartesian boxes, it is helpful to have tools to project the data from geographic to Cartesian coordinates.

 A significant challenge in doing this is that there is no standard format for geoscientific data.
 Seismic tomography, for example, may come in the form of ASCII data with `lon/lat/depth` axes, or as NetCDF files, with the ordering of the data typically differing from one dataset to the other.
 In ideal cases, geological surfaces may be provided as GeoTIFF images.
 In many cases, however, the underlying data discussed in publications are not available in digital format and only shown as figures in the paper.
 It is nevertheless still helpful to image these in 3D in the correct coordinates, along with more recent, digitally available, datasets.

 The aim of the `GeophysicalModelGenerator.jl` package is therefore two-fold:

-1) Simplify collecting and visualizing a wide variety of geoscientific data that is provided as point (e.g. earthquake locations), surface (e.g., topography) or volumetric data (e.g., seismic tomography).
+1) Simplify collecting and visualising a wide variety of geoscientific data that is provided as point (e.g., earthquake locations), surface (e.g., topography) or volumetric data (e.g., seismic tomography).
 2) Create input setups for 2D or 3D numerical models.

 # Statement of need

-`GeophysicalModelGenerator.jl` is a Julia package that helps collecting and visualizing a wide variety of geophysical and geoscientific data in a coherent manner.
-It also simplifies the process of generating a 2D or 3D models that can, for example, be used as input models in geodynamic simulations.
-It provides functions that transfer data from one format to the other, or project them from geographic (`Longitude/Latitude/Depth`) or (`UTM`) coordinates to cartesian coordinates (`kilometers`).
-It allows performing tasks such as creating cross-sections though volumetric data, import screenshots from published papers, download digital elevation data and save the resulting data in `VTK` format, that can, for instance, be visualized with open source tools such as [Paraview](www.paraview.org).
+`GeophysicalModelGenerator.jl` is a Julia [@bezanson2017julia] package that helps collecting and visualising a wide variety of geophysical and geoscientific data in a coherent manner.
+It also simplifies the process of generating 2D or 3D models that can, for example, be used as input models in geodynamic simulations.
+It provides functions that transfer data from one format to the other, or project them from geographic `Longitude/Latitude/Depth` or `UTM` coordinates to Cartesian coordinates (`kilometers`).
+It allows performing tasks such as creating cross-sections though volumetric data, importing screenshots from published papers, downloading digital elevation data and saving the resulting data in `VTK` format, that can, for instance, be visualised with open source tools such as [Paraview](www.paraview.org).

 Most geoscientists tend to have their own python/matlab/bash visualisation and therefore perform part of this job already.
 Yet, having all functionality in one place in an easy-to-use package, makes this more extendable and will likely facilitate sharing data along with their interpretations.